InspectProInspectPro

 Cladding systems

-Identify the cladding type and assess its condition:
+Begin by identifying the cladding type and assessing its condition in detail:

-• Monolithic cladding (plaster/stucco over polystyrene or fibre cement) — highest risk category.
-Look for cracking, especially at junctions and around openings
+• Monolithic cladding (plaster or stucco over polystyrene or fibre cement) — the highest-risk category.
+Look for cracking, particularly at junctions and around openings

-• Weatherboard (timber or fibre cement) — check for decay, splitting, paint failure, fixing condition
+• Weatherboard (timber or fibre cement) — check for decay, splitting, paint failure, and fixing condition.
+Timber weatherboard is susceptible to moisture at horizontal laps and at the base boards

-• Brick veneer — check mortar joints, weep holes, ties, cracking
+• Brick veneer — check mortar joints, weep holes, wall ties, and cracking patterns

-• Metal cladding — check fixings, laps, flashings, corrosion
+• Metal cladding — check fixings, laps, flashings, and corrosion

-• Direct-fixed vs cavity — determine if the cladding system has a drainage cavity.
-Direct-fixed systems (no cavity) are higher risk
+• Direct-fixed vs cavity-drained — determine whether the cladding system has a drainage cavity behind it.
+Direct-fixed systems (no cavity) are higher risk because any water that enters cannot drain away

 Flashings and junctions

-Flashings are the most critical element of any cladding system.
-Water will find its way to the weakest point — and that's usually a junction or penetration.
+Flashings are the most critical single element of any cladding system.
+Water will reliably find its way to the weakest junction or penetration.
+Assess:

-• Window head flashings — are they present, properly installed, and directing water away?
+• Window head flashings — present, properly installed, and directing water outward

-• Window sill flashings — are they properly detailed with end dams?
+• Window sill flashings — properly detailed with end dams to prevent water tracking sideways

-• Apron flashings — where roofs meet walls
+• Apron flashings — where roof planes meet walls

-• Corner flashings — at external corners of the cladding
+• Corner flashings — at external corners of monolithic cladding

-• Penetration flashings — around pipes, vents, meters, and other items that pass through the cladding
+• Penetration flashings — around pipes, vents, meters, and any item passing through the cladding

 Windows and doors

-Windows and doors are common points of moisture entry:
+Windows and doors are among the most common entry points for moisture:

 • Are frames properly sealed to the cladding?

-• Is the sealant joint between the frame and cladding intact?
+• Is the sealant joint between frame and cladding intact, without cracking or gaps?

-• Are head flashings directing water over the window, not behind the cladding?
+• Are head flashings directing water over the window frame, not behind the cladding?

-• Is there evidence of moisture at the sill — staining, swelling, decay?
+• Is there evidence of moisture at the sill — staining, swelling, timber decay?

 Decks and balconies

-Decks and balconies are among the highest-risk elements for moisture issues:
+Decks and balconies are among the highest-risk building elements for moisture ingress:

-• What is the deck construction — timber, membrane, tiles?
+• Identify the deck construction — timber, waterproof membrane, tiled

-• How does the deck drain — to the exterior, through the building?
+• Assess how the deck drains — to the exterior or through the building

-• Where does the deck meet the wall — is there adequate clearance and flashing?
+• Check the junction where the deck meets the wall — adequate clearance and flashing are critical

 Subfloor and ground levels

-• Is the ground level below the cladding line?
+• Is the finished ground level below the bottom of the cladding, with adequate clearance?

-• Are there signs of ground moisture affecting the building?
+• Are there signs of ground moisture affecting framing — decay, mould, elevated moisture readings in wall bottom plates?

 Invasive moisture testing

-For suspected weathertightness issues, invasive moisture testing provides definitive data.
-This involves probing through the cladding to measure moisture content in the framing behind.
+For suspected weathertightness issues, invasive moisture testing provides definitive data on framing condition.
+This involves probing through the cladding to measure moisture content in the structural framing behind.

 Important: Invasive testing goes beyond a standard visual inspection.
-It should only be conducted with the property owner's written consent, and the probe holes must be properly sealed afterward.
+It must only be conducted with the property owner's written consent, and all probe holes must be properly sealed afterward with appropriate sealant.

 When conducting invasive testing:

-1. Document each probe location with an annotated photo
+1. Document each probe location with an annotated photograph before probing

-2. Record the moisture reading, the meter type, and the material being tested
+2. Record the moisture reading, the meter used, and the material being tested

-3. Note the expected moisture content for the material (timber framing should typically be below 18%)
+3. Note the reference moisture content for the material — timber framing should typically be below 18% to be considered acceptable

-4. Seal all probe holes with appropriate sealant
+4. Seal all probe holes completely after testing

-Certain indicators should raise your assessment to a higher level of concern:
+Certain indicators should raise your assessment to a higher level of concern and trigger a recommendation for specialist weathertightness investigation:

-• Monolithic cladding on buildings from 1995-2005 — the peak leaky building era
+• Monolithic cladding on buildings from 1994–2004 — the peak period for leaky building construction

 • Direct-fixed cladding without a drainage cavity

-• Missing or inadequate flashings at any junction
+• Missing or damaged flashings at any cladding junction or penetration

-• Staining patterns below windows, at junctions, or on interior walls
+• Staining patterns below windows, at horizontal junctions, or on interior walls near the building envelope

 • Soft or spongy areas in flooring near exterior walls